gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 * TWEAK: Fix some RTL CSS issues
 * TWEAK: OneDrive 4xx error reporting
 * TWEAK: Update the Dropbox SDK to use refresh tokens (long lived token support ends September 2021)
-* TWEAK: implement a multi-delete capabiltiy when deleting from Backblaze
+* TWEAK: implement a multi-delete capability when deleting from Backblaze
 * TWEAK: On UpdraftClone display the image ID in the advanced tools tab for easier debugging
 * TWEAK: Make it more clear in the restore log that we are starting an AJAX restore
 * TWEAK: The download backup HTML so that there is only one download button per archive type